 Diseases of Ginkgo

 Like every tree, ginkgo trees are vulnerable to some diseases.
-The ginkgo tree diseases include root problems like root know nematodes and phytophthora root rot.
+The ginkgo tree diseases include root problems like root knot nematodes and phytophthora root rot.

 Root Know Nematodes